The DSA's Blind Spot: Algorithmic Audit of Advertising and Minor Profiling on TikTok

 \subsubsection{Disclosed Advertising}

 Disclosed ads which is understood as content labelled by brands and creators as promotional content or paid partnership, constituted a negligible share of detected advertising across all accounts (both for minors and adults) (Figure \ref{fig:ad_type_distribution}).
 Among minors, we observed only 8 disclosed ads for beauty, 1 for fitness, and 5 for gaming (Table \ref{tab:summary_table}).
 This scarcity does not reflect an absence of brand/influencer marketing, it rather reveals a labelling deficit.
 The disclosure rate (disclosed ads as a proportion of all creator-driven commercial content) was 5.4\% for Beauty\textsubscript{Minor} (8 out of 148), 2.2\% for Fitness\textsubscript{Minor} (1 out 45) and 11.4\% for Gaming\textsubscript{Minor} (5 out of 44).
 Adult accounts showed similarly low rates.
-This observation is in line and provides a quantitative evidence for a previous work \cite{auer2025tiktok} claiming that formal disclosure tools for commercial content are overwhelmingly underused by creators.
+This observation aligns with previous work \cite{auer2025tiktok} providing quantitative evidence that formal disclosure tools for commercial content are rarely used by creators.

 Even within this small advertisement type category, personalization was evident: 7 out of 8 disclosed ads for Beauty\textsubscript{Minor} concerned beauty topics and all 5 disclosed ads for Gaming\textsubscript{Minor} were gaming-related.